-Charan implemented measures to prevent the spread of COVID-19 virus including temperature screening prior to entering the area, placing sanitizing alcohol throughout, encouraging employees to protect themselves by always wearing masks and washing hands often, and allowed employees more than 50% work from home in order to reduce risks, providing them the Antigen Test Kit (ATK) for the employees entering to the operating area which will be re-tested every 14 days.
+Charan implemented measures to prevent the spread of COVID-19 virus including temperature screening prior to entering the area, placing sanitizing alcohol throughout, encouraging employees to protect themselves by always wearing masks and washing hands often, providing them the Antigen Test Kit (ATK) for the employees entering to the operating area which will be re-tested every 14 days.
 In addition, updates are regularly communicated and surveys of employees who traveled to high-risk area are conducted to prevent against the spread of the virus at Charan.